 The mandatory effective date for application of IFRS 9 is for accounting periods beginning on or after 1st January 2018, but early adoption is permitted at any time.
-The Partnership intends to adopt IFRS 9 no later than the mandatory effective date.
-In the General Partners' opinion, early adoption of IFRS 9 would result in reclassification of the Silent Contribution from available-for-sale assets to financial assets at fair value through profit or loss.
+The Company intends to adopt IFRS 9 no later than the mandatory effective date.
+In the Directors' opinion, early adoption of IFRS 9 would have no material impact on the recognition, measurement or disclosures relating to its financial instruments.